-The Company has advanced to two of its subsidiaries in prior years in Laos to facilitate import purchase of timber related products from Laos.
-However due to Government regulations imposed, the export has been temporarily ceased from Laos.
-The Company is taking steps to make fresh applications with Laos administration and negotiate.
-If the subsidiary is unable to offset against future shipments or repay the amounts advanced, the holding company has given a letter of guarantee for repayment.
+The Company has advanced to its subsidiaries in prior years in Laos to facilitate import purchase of timber related products from Laos.
+However due to Government regulations imposed, the export has been temporarily ceased from Laos and management has decided to impair the balances.

-7 Cash at banks
+6 Cash at bank

-The cash at banks that are not denominated in United States Dollar are as follows:-
+The cash at bank that are not denominated in United States Dollar are as follows:-